ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/get-current-session-node.java.markdown

-# Session : How to Get the Current Session Node
+# Session: How to Get the Current Session Node

 When working in a RavenDB cluster, a database can reside on multiple nodes.
 When the client needs to send a request to the server, it can have several nodes to choose from.